· By Kelin Marquet

 Step 3: Practice Good Sleep Hygiene

-Keep a consistent bedtime and take a good chelated magnesium before you hit the hay (ours is ideal for sleep - find it here).
-The ideal bedtime is before 10:00 PM as peak melatonin production is between 10:00 PM and 2:00 AM.
+Keep a consistent bedtime and consider taking a chelated magnesium supplement in the evening, as magnesium supports muscle relaxation and nervous system balance (ours is ideal for sleep - find it here).
+Melatonin production typically peaks between 10:00 PM and 2:00 AM, making an earlier bedtime beneficial for many people.

 References